idlesign/django-sitetree/docs/source/hooks.rst

-It might be that you need some special tree items ordering in a menu, or you want to render in a huge site tree with all articles titles that are described by one tree item in Django admin, or god knowns what else.
+It might be that you need some special tree items ordering in a menu, or you want to render in a huge site tree with all articles titles that are described by one tree item in Django admin, or god knows what else.

 django-sitetree can facilitate on that as it comes with ``register_items_hook(callable)`` function which registers a hook callable to process tree items right before they are passed